• Skip to primary navigation

 Add Italian dressing and toss until everything is coated.

-3 - Pour the dressing over the mixture, and toss again until everything is well coated.
+STEP 3 - Pour the dressing over the mixture, and toss again until everything is well coated.

-Substitutions
+Ingredient Substitutions

-As stated above, pasta salad is versatile.
+As stated above, this pasta salad is versatile.
 You can switch up the pasta type, add-ins, and even the dressing.

 • Italian Dressing - For a more straightforward flavor, and less sodium, use equal parts extra-virgin olive oil and balsamic vinegar.